 Just because you are on the edge of the watch area does not mean you will not see severe storms.
 Storms do not recognize political boundaries such as city limits or county lines, and they can develop or move into areas that are not under a watch or warning.

 A severe thunderstorm warning is issued whenever radar or storm spotters indicate that a thunderstorm is producing hail with a diameter of one inch or larger and/or winds in excess of 58 mph.
 The National Weather Service currently issues storm-based warnings that highlight the area expected to be impacted by the storm.
 The text for each warning is structured identically and is broken down into different segments highlighting the location of the storm, its speed and direction, places in the path of the storm, and what threats the storm contains.
+An experimental change to the warning midsection layout in 2013 now includes a bulleted listing of the expected thunderstorm hazard(s), how the hazard was detected, and the expected damage/impacts from the storm (more info).
 An example warning is shown below:

 Graphically, the warnings are polygon shaped, with the warned area located inside of the polygon.
 An example polygon warning, along with a background radar image, is provided in the image on the right.